LogoActuator Machining

 • Excellent Machinability and Cost: 6061-T6 offers outstanding machinability (often 3-4x faster than stainless steel), allowing for aggressive feed rates, extended tool life, and significantly lower part costs in volume production.

-• Mandatory Surface Treatments: Bare aluminum is too soft for dynamic seal contact and easily oxidizes.
-Hardcoat anodizing (Type III) is not optional—it is a functional requirement to provide a hard, wear-resistant, and corrosion-resistant surface for the internal bore and exterior.
+• Functional Surface Treatments: Bare aluminum is too soft for dynamic seal contact and easily oxidizes.
+Hardcoat anodizing (Type III) is normally a functional requirement for running bores, seal grooves, and wet service, while non-wear exterior faces may use cosmetic Type II anodize when the environment allows it.

 • Structural Limitations: While 6061-T6 has a respectable yield strength (~276 MPa), it lacks a true fatigue endurance limit.
 Its fatigue strength drops to approximately 96.5 MPa (14,000 psi) at 500 million cycles.
 High-pressure hydraulic applications or frequently assembled ports require thread inserts, rigorous fatigue analysis, and strict surface finish controls.